Battle of Campo Tenese: Aftermath

 That evening, Reynier's troops camped at the village of Morano Calabro.
 A French eyewitness, Paul Louis Courier, recorded that exhausted and starving soldiers robbed, raped, and murdered the inhabitants.
 Courier later described the war as "one of the most diabolical waged in many years".
 By 13 March, Reynier covered the 60 mi distance to Cosenza.
 The French reached Reggio Calabria on the Strait of Messina a week later.
 Prince Francis escaped only a few hours earlier.
 While Reynier chased Damas' crippled wing, Duhesme and Lechi pursued the wing led by Rosenheim and the prince.
 During the retreat, the Neapolitan army dissolved; only 2,000 or 3,000 regulars from both wings remained to be taken off by ship to Messina in Sicily.
 The militia directly left for their homes while most of the regulars deserted the colours.
 Before leaving for Sicily, Francis encouraged the militia to form flying columns to fight the French.

 In 1806, much of Calabria was a rough place.
 The 1783 Calabrian earthquakes had killed 50,000 people.
 Much of Reggio was still in ruins as late as 1813, and many churches were not rebuilt by 1806.
 The Calabrians were a hardy breed with an independent streak.
 They sometimes indulged in vendettas against neighboring families and villages.
 Plundering Imperial troops and grasping French civil authorities quickly set off a rebellion by the proud Calabrians.
 On the other hand, the residents of the major towns despised the Neapolitan royal government and often favored the French.
 The revolt flared up after certain incidents.
 At Scigliano, the French left a detachment of 50 soldiers.
 A woman was raped, and the villagers massacred most of the Frenchmen.
 The French commanders had only one response to such events: to assault, sack, and burn down the offending village.
 This led directly to an ugly cycle of atrocity and counter-atrocity.
 The newly anointed King Joseph tried to be fair.
 He ordered French soldiers to be shot for criminal offenses and French officials to be put on trial for corruption.
 Nevertheless, the Calabrian insurrection soon ran out of control.
 The siege of Gaeta would occupy the French from 26 February to 18 July.
-Meanwhile, the Battle of Maida on 4 July would seriously threaten French control of Calabria.
+Meanwhile, the British victory at Maida on 4 July would seriously threaten French control of Calabria.